mpsonntag/snippets/courses/teaching/Linux.md

     systemctl show [service]

-Enable or disable services to be run automatically
+Enable or disable services to be run automatically; enabled units will start automatically when the system boots

     systemctl [enable/disable] [service]

+List all units that have the "failed" status

+    systemctl --failed

 List all units and its current status